This is an issue on the host's computer (the person attempting to host a game). Below are the things that can cause it.

 Plug your monitor directly into the card that can host.
 If you want your CPU's integrated graphics to host for instance, plug your monitor into the motherboard.

-This does not apply for laptops hosting from the computers tab that are getting error 15000.
+This does not apply for laptops that are getting error 15000.
 You should only look into this if the people connecting are currently getting error 14003.

 This is especially common with Intel's drivers.
 If the host machine has the latest drivers, consider following these instructions to use Display Driver Uninstall (DDU), remove traces of the current driver, and try reinstalling the current driver again.